 Turning the tide: How automation is reshaping water use in industry

-The world is facing a growing water crisis, and the industrial sector is a significant part of the challenge.
-Globally, industries account for 20% of freshwater withdrawals, and this figure rises to 45% in the United States (U.S.).
-In total, over 322 billion gallons of water are consumed every day in the U.S. across all sectors, including agriculture, domestic use, and industry.
-The U.S. is already ranked as the number one importer of water worldwide, and the demand for freshwater is expected to rise even further.
+Globally, industries account for 20% of freshwater withdrawals, and this figure rises to 45% in the U.S. In total, over 322 billion gallons of water are consumed every day in the U.S. across agriculture, domestic use, and industrial sectors.

-Amidst this growing water scarcity, experts warn that U.S. water resources will decline by as much as one-third in some areas by 2070.
+Amid this growing water scarcity, experts warn that U.S. water resources will decline by as much as one-third in some areas by 2070.
 Industries such as mining, energy production, and semiconductor manufacturing, which are heavily reliant on water, face substantial risks.
 As operational costs rise due to water scarcity, industries must take urgent action to rethink how they manage this precious resource.

 The adoption of digital technologies, including automation, AI, and IoT solutions is becoming essential for reducing water usage and optimizing water management.
-These technologies not only help address the growing water crisis but also provide industries with the tools to create more circular, efficient, and sustainable processes.
+These technologies not only help address the growing water crisis but also provide industries with the tools to create more circular, efficient and sustainable processes.

 The growing urgency for smarter water management

 Water consumption by industries has continued to grow globally.
-Mining operations, for example, use over 16,000 cubic meters of water for every million dollars of output.
+Mining operations, for example, use more than 16,000 cubic meters of water for every million dollars of output.
 Energy production is also a major water consumer, with five barrels of freshwater needed for every barrel of oil produced.
 In the U.S., where 94.6 million barrels of oil are produced daily, this means significant water withdrawal that contributes to water stress.
 To put this into perspective, this translates to enough to drain a body of water the size of Lake Tahoe every 70 days.
 The semiconductor industry has also seen water consumption increase drastically, using five times more water than it did a decade ago.

-The semiconductor industry, which plays a critical role in supporting the development of AI, EVs, and other technologies, has seen its water usage increase dramatically.
+The semiconductor industry, which plays a critical role in supporting the development of AI, EVs and other technologies, has seen its water usage increase dramatically.
 The sector now uses five times more water than it did a decade ago, driven by increased chip production to meet global demand.
 With these industries relying so heavily on freshwater, the risks posed by water scarcity, pollution, and regulatory compliance have never been greater.

 In addition to high consumption, infrastructure inefficiencies are a major issue.
 In the U.S., 16% of treated water is lost due to leakage, and 2 trillion gallons of treated wastewater is wasted annually.
 The financial costs are enormous.
 In fact, $38.5 billion in losses are attributed to water-related issues.
 In 2018, 30% of companies responding to the CDP water security report faced fines, penalties, or enforcement orders due to water-related challenges, resulting in $82.2 billion in losses.
 In 2022 alone, U.S. corporations lost $15.5 billion in stranded assets due to the disruption of water access, with the oil and gas, utilities, and mining sectors hardest hit.